 On-site staging areas will be used as designated areas where vehicles, supplies and construction equipment are positioned for access and use during the construction process.
-Equipment may include, but is not limited to: excavators, loaders, cranes, trucks delivering supplies, pneumatic hand-operated tools, asphaltic rock products, fill material, and related construction materials including the following: concrete, precast structures, paints (enamel and latex), cleaning solvents, detergents, rebar, metal studs, wood, tar, masonry block, fertilizer, aggregate, rip-rap material, planting soil, and petroleum based products.
+The locations of the staging and storage areas may be changed by the Contractor depending on his construction means and methods.
+Equipment may include, but is not limited to: bulldozers, excavators, drilling rig, loaders, grader, compaction rollers, backhoe, cranes, trucks delivering supplies, pneumatic hand-operated tools, dewatering pumps, asphaltic rock products and fill material, and related construction materials which will include the following: Concrete and shotcrete, asphaltic Concrete, precast structures, pipes, paints (enamel and latex), cleaning solvents, rebar, wood, tar, masonry block, steel sheet piles, rocks/boulders, sandbags, soil fill material, and acrow steel bridge deck.